Introducing Intracel: Korea's Revolutionary New Skin Tightening Treatment

 - By causing controlled trauma deep under the surface of the skin, Intracell promotes natural collagen repair and renewal.

-- The procedure comes with minimal risks/side effects and effectively has no downtime.
+- The procedure comes with minimal risks or side effects and effectively has no downtime.

 While Intracel was only approved by the FDA for use in the United States in 2016, Europeans have been enjoying what’s being billed as a “revolutionary” new skin tightening treatment for over half a decade, and Koreans for even longer.
 Here’s what you need to know about this increasingly popular device.